JuliaSteiwer/IoT-Water-Quality-Monitoring/README.md

   <li>SparkFun Sunny Buddy - MPPT Solar Charger (<a href="https://www.sparkfun.com/products/12885">here</a>)</li>
 </ul>

+> [!WARNING]
+> The working code and the schematic are written with the use of the above hardware in mind.
+If you use other hardware, you will have to change the code and the wiring, otherwise, errors and false readings will occur!

 <p>Further sensors that could enhance the system are:</p>
 <ul>
   <li>BME280: Sensor for humidity, temperature, and air pressure.
 Useful inside of the sensor box to monitor if the electronics remain dry and in working temperature range.</li>